NAVER-INTEL-Co-Lab/gaudi-geometric-learning/tutorials_and_examples/pyg_tutorials/README.md

 ### Tutorial 5: Aggregation Functions in GNNs

-Currently, we encounter `RuntimeError: Input sizes must be equal`.
+Currently, we encounter `RuntimeError: Input sizes must be equal` and are debugging.
 See the error messages [here](Tutorial5/error_html.pdf).
 See the official video [here](https://youtu.be/tGXovxQ7hKU).